parmoo/parmoo/docs/tutorials/local_method.rst

    :class:`LBFGSB <optimizers.lbfgsb.LBFGSB>` optimizer, then you
    will also need to switch to the
    :class:`TR_LBFGSB <optimizers.lbfgsb.TR_LBFGSB>` optimizer.
+ - The majority of ParMOO's overhead comes from fitting the surrogate models and solving the scalarized surrogate problems.
+If you followed the quickstart_, then the default method for surrogate modeling was to fit a Gaussian process.
+For numerical stability reasons, we fit our Gaussian processes via a *symmetric-eigensolve*, which is not cheap.
+Then you may have to evaluate the Gaussian process thousands of times while solving the surrogate problem.
+   All of this expense adds up, especially if you are using a large total budget, since the cost of fitting Gaussian processes grows cubically with the number of data points.
+   One solution is to switch to using a :class:`LocalGaussRBF <surrogates.gaussian_proc.LocalGaussRBF>` surrogate, which does not use the entire database when fitting surrogates, and therefore is more scalable for handling large budgets.

 Going off a modification to the quickstart_, this will produce the following script.
 We also have a similar example in the solver_farm_.